-Germany: Three alleged ISIS members arrested
+Germany: 3 alleged ISIS members arrested

 European officials told CNN they believe ISIS is ratcheting up its planning for international attacks to retaliate for losses in Syria, Iraq and Libya.

-Security officials estimate that 30 to 40 suspected ISIS terrorists who helped support the November 13 Paris terror attacks are still at large, it emerged last week.
-It is not clear if the men apprehended in Germany were part of the planning of those attacks and thus part of this larger group.

-In 2015 and 2016, several European countries have experienced atrocities linked to ISIS-affiliated terrorists and "lone wolf" actors who have pledged fealty to the jihadist group, including the Paris attacks which killed at least 128 killed in gunfire and blasts.
+In 2015 and 2016, several European countries have experienced atrocities linked to ISIS-affiliated terrorists and "lone wolf" actors who have pledged loyalty to the jihadist group, including the Paris attacks.

 French Prime Minister Manuel Valls warned Sunday that France remains a target for terror and the country will suffer new attacks.